dwyl/learn-dart/README.md

 To be able to use the returned value of an asynchronus function we can use the `async` and `await` keywords.
 We need first to describe the function using an asynchronous function by adding the `async` keyword before the body of the function.
 Then we using the asynchronous function we prefix the call to the function with `await`.
-This will stop the process of the function and wait for the futur result.
+This will stop the process of the function and wait for the future result.
 For example we can create a `main` function which will use our `hello` function:

 ```dart
 void main() async {